 The Bali Process Virtual Training Workshop on Addressing People Smuggling and Trafficking in Persons

-This virtual workshop contained three sessions aimed at providing participants with the knowledge and skills required to better understand the crime and improve responses to incidents of trafficking in persons and smuggling of migrants.
+The virtual workshop aimed to equip operational level officers who are responsible for managing travelers at borders with the knowledge and skills required to better detect and respond to incidents of people smuggling and trafficking in persons.

 This workshop covered sessions on:

 - Trafficking in Persons & Smuggling of Migrants

 - Identification and Screening of Vulnerable Persons

 - People Smuggling by Air Trends and Best Practice Responses